insqu/sc/README.md

 ```sh
 node --version
 ```
-We should get `v16.15.0`\
+We should get `v16.XX.X`, for some value of X, just ensure that it starts with `v16`.
-The next step is to clone the Github repository (repo) here
+The next step is to clone the Github repository (repo).

 # Cloning our repo using Git